-During the 22/23 financial year Pacific Assist was able to make important contributions to many communities across the South Pacific.
-In addition, we have established relationships with South Pacific island, Australian, and New Zealand business and community leaders.
+During the 23/24 financial year Pacific Assist was able to make important contributions to many communities across the South Pacific.
+In addition, we have established relationships with a range business and community leaders.
 All of this would not have been possible without our partners and friends.